gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 {{< /alert >}}

 {{< alert warning >}}
-This release ships important security improvements, so users are highly recommended to upgrade.
+This release ships important security improvements, so users are highly advised to upgrade.
 In particular, Jenkins users are recommended to switch to Credentials for storing API tokens.
 {{< /alert >}}

 {{< alert warning >}}